danielathome19/AP-Computer-Science/Notes/Unit_06.md

 If you want to truly understand when and why we use certain algorithms over others, you'll need to learn a topic called [Asymptotic Analysis](https://www.khanacademy.org/computing/computer-science/algorithms/asymptotic-notation/a/asymptotic-notation), or [Big-O Notation](http://web.mit.edu/16.070/www/lecture/big_o.pdf), which provides us a means of mathematically analyzing how functions grow over time (and space) as the amount of data increases.
 This is typically the first true Computer Science topic that college majors learn in an infamous class known as ***Data Structures and Algorithms***.

 #### Bubble Sort
 Bubble sort is the most crude array sorting algorithm; it is impractical for large datasets and generally slow even for small ones.
 However, its steps are so simple that it provides a good baseline for understanding the principles of designing sorting algorithms.
+The algorithm simply compares two adjacent values and swaps them until the entire list is sorted, *bubbling* them to the end of the list in sorted order.

 The steps are as follows:
-1. Start a loop at the first index
-2. If the first element is greater (or less than for descending order) the second element, swap them
+1. Compare the first two items in the list.
+If the first item is greater than the second item, swap them
-3. Compare the second and third elements, swapping them to be in the appropriate order
+2. Compare the second and third items in the list.
+If the second item is greater than the third item, swap them
+3. Continue comparing and swapping pairs of items until you reach the end of the list
-4. Repeat the process until the last element has been reached
+4. After reaching the end of the list, start again at the beginning and repeat the process until the list is sorted
-5. Repeat all of the above steps until all items are sorted

 ```java
 public static void bubbleSort(int[] array) {